dimits-ts/LLMs_prompting_annotation/README.md

 The repository is organized as follows:

-1. [ChatGPT prompting fail cases](chatgpt/chatgpt-python-prompt.ipynb) where we explore two cases of ChatGPT code generation failing
+1. [ChatGPT prompting fail cases](chatgpt/chatgpt-python-prompt.ipynb) where we explore two cases of ChatGPT code generation failing.

+2. [LLM prompting for annotation](annotation/annotation.ipynb) where we leverage LLMs to help us in a difficult annotation task, which we then handle by using pandas